Winter Olympics 2022: Relive some of the best moments from Beijing 2022

 BBC Sport takes a look at some of the most memorable moments from the Beijing Winter Olympics.Full Article

-Watch VideoA pile of figure-skating rubble created by Russian misbehavior.
-A new Chinese champion — from California.
-An ace..
+Watch the best moments from day 15 of the 2022 Winter Olympics in Beijing, including a bruising face plant in the halfpipe, a..

-Watch some of the best moments from day 11 of the Winter Olympics, including an historic big air attempt, a lovely aerial tuck and..
+Watch some of the best moments from day 10 of the Winter Olympics, including freezing slopestyle, a very enthusiastic coach and a..